 – Click on the image to enlarge or purchase –

 The typical board and batten siding contains two windows where the bridge meets the T-junction with Township Route 490.
 These were probably included to allow people to see any oncoming traffic as they exited the bridge and approached the junction.
+It is painted barn red, the traditional color of Lancaster County covered bridges – there are only three which are not this color – on both the inside and out.

 The most comprehensive guide for finding and/or learning about Covered Bridges in this area is Pennsylvania’s Covered Bridges: A Complete Guide by Benjamin D. Evans.
 It was published quite a few years ago now (but is still available on Amazon) but nothing else even comes close.